Jim McDonald (Coronation Street): 1989–2000

-Jim first arrives in Coronation Street in October 1989 with his wife Liz (Beverley Callard) and twin teenage sons Steve (Simon Gregson) and Andy (Nicholas Cochrane), buying 11 Coronation Street from Alf (Bryan Mosley) and Audrey Roberts (Sue Nicholls).
+Jim first arrives in Coronation Street in October 1989 with his wife Liz McDonald (Beverley Callard) and two teenage sons Steve (Simon Gregson) and Andy McDonald (Nicholas Cochrane), buying 11 Coronation Street from Alf (Bryan Mosley) and Audrey Roberts (Sue Nicholls).
 He begins a bike repair shop and later becomes a mechanic for Kevin Webster (Michael Le Vell) at MVB Motors.

 Jim suffers a personal tragedy with the death of his baby daughter, Katie McDonald.
 He splits from Liz soon afterwards after she berates him for punching Steve during an argument.
-Liz goes to manage a nearby pub for a while but they soon reconcile and give their marriage another chance.
+Liz goes to manage a nearby pub for a while, but they soon reconcile and give their marriage another chance.
 By 1994, Jim is drinking heavily and his angry nature developed rapidly.
 He finds himself arguing repeatedly with family and friends and his marriage hits new depths in 1996 when he hits her at a service station in Macclesfield and drives off after she admits having an affair with a former army colleague many years earlier.
 Jim is arrested soon afterwards for trying to break into their house and after further breaching the conditions of a restraining order, he spends several weeks in prison for burglary and criminal damage.

 Jim had a one-night stand with his son Steve's ex-girlfriend, Fiona Middleton (Angela Griffin).
 This results in Jim stopping her wedding to Alan McKenna (Glen Hugill) and confessing what had happened between them.
 As a result, Alan dumps Fiona as he now doubts that the child she is carrying is his.
 Steve is disgusted with Jim and reconciles with Fiona, helping her to raise her son, Morgan.
 Tests show that Jim's vasectomy hasn't failed and therefore Alan is Morgan's father but he still refuses to have any contact with Fiona or Morgan.
 Jim is badly injured after falling from scaffolding after a fight with Steve on a building site, and needs physiotherapy to regain his ability to walk.
 Jim then catches Liz in bed with Michael Wall (Dominic Rickhards), his physiotherapist, and throws her out.
 Jim and Liz soon agree to a divorce, and Liz leaves Coronation Street with Michael to start a new life in Milton Keynes.
 Steve is badly beaten by gangster Jez Quigley (Lee Boardman).
 Jim gets revenge by viciously beating Jez and leaving him unconscious in his flat.
 Jez later regains consciousness in hospital but collapses and dies from a ruptured Spleen after trying to suffocate Steve with a pillow while they are both in hospital.
 Jim gives himself up to the police and is remanded in prison to await trial.
-He remarries Liz and is later sentenced to eight years imprisonment for manslaughter.
+He remarries Liz and is later sentenced to eight years' imprisonment for manslaughter.